I was introduced to Kundalini Yoga by a very good friend of mine, whilst she was visiting the UK back in April 2011.

 In June 2013 by pure chance I was introduced to Reys Vulart Jallow, my first ‘physical’ Kundalini yoga Teacher.
 I started following her classes twice a week whilst I was living in Banjul (The Gambia).
 Although the thought of teaching Kundalini Yoga had casually crossed my mind, it was always something that I associated to an ideal life in a dream world, It was only when Reys said: “you should just go and teach” that the penny dropped.
 Naturally I was very quick at being dismissive by saying that I did not know how to go about finding the right school, especially when there was none around where I lived.
 To that Reys was just as fast in replying: “when the student is ready, the Teacher will present itself”

 In my life I have always struggled with knowing my calling, especially having been a very insecure person.
 Kundalini Yoga as been a blessing on so many levels that I find it difficult to reduce it to few points.
-However it has contributed in making me a more confident person, it has giving me the tools to get to really getting to know myself.
+It has contributed in making me a more confident person, it has giving me the tools to get to really getting to know myself.
 It has been a wonderful journey, and this is just the tip of the iceberg.
 I thoroughly enjoy my daily practice and I know it keeps bringing a lot of benefits, even when they do not feel like benefits at all.